 Like professional environments; are self-motivated and a self-starter; can multi-task and organize priorities; are detail-oriented and accurate; enjoy communication with others; have good reading skills; like problem-solving; and are a critical thinker.

 Jobs You Can Prepare For:

-Accounting Clerk, Administrative Assistant, Customer Service Representative, Data Entry or File Clerk, Executive Assistant, Graphic Design Artist, Human Resource Assistant, Medical Office Support, Office Manager, Receptionist, Small Business Owner, and Word Processing Specialist
+Accounting Clerk, Administrative Assistant, Customer Service Representative, Data Entry, Executive Assistant, Graphic Design Artist, Human Resource Assistant, Office Manager, and Small Business Owner

 Student Organizations/Community Enrichment:

 Business Professionals of America (BPA) is a national career and technical student organization consisting of 23 state associations and more than 54,000 members.
 The organization serves students who are currently, or were previously enrolled, in a business education program at a secondary or postsecondary institution.
 Chapters are located in high schools, career/technical centers, postsecondary technical institutions, junior and community colleges, and colleges and universities.
 In addition to competitions, which take place on the regional, state, and national levels, members are involved in numerous leadership and community service projects on the local and state level.
 Each year, many members participate in the Torch Awards Program, a program that promotes leadership skills, community service and civic awareness.
 The Michigan Association adopted the American Cancer Society as its state service organization.
 Special Olympics is our national service organization.